Cognitive behavior ideas-1811996 small.png

-CBT, also known as Cognitive Behavioral Therapy, is a common form of talk therapy that helps individuals to gain an understanding of how their thoughts can have a direct impact on their actions; cognition leads to behavior.
+CBT, also known as Cognitive Behavioral Therapy, is a common form of talk therapy that helps individuals to gain an understanding of how their thoughts can have a direct impact on their actions.
+Since cognition leads to behavior.
 CBT is a tool, or structured plan used during therapy to treat or manage some of life’s most common stressors.
-CBT is also a very useful tool in more complex issues.
+This therapy is also a very useful tool in more complex issues.
 In either instance, CBT is rarely used as a sole treatment option, but rather in combination with one or several other therapies.

 There are several benefits of CBT, and the skills learned can be used in all areas of life.
 Here are just a few of the most common reasons therapists will use CBT with their clients.